mbaumer/us_hep_funding/docs/_states/IN.md

 <a name="IN-07"></a>
 [Back to top](#top)
 ## IN-07 -- Rep. André Carson (D)
+### Committees
+André Carson is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016